-Through scenario based discussions, this webinar will help delegates understand the impact of ACEs, how ACEs underpin the work of public services, how the five ways of working can be applied to take an approach that seeks to prevent ACEs and how working together in this way can fulfil the spirit and intention of the Well-being of Future Generations Act.
+Through scenario based discussions, this webinar helped delegates understand the impact of ACEs, how ACEs underpin the work of public services, how the five ways of working can be applied to take an approach that seeks to prevent ACEs and how working together in this way can fulfil the spirit and intention of the Well-being of Future Generations Act.

 In 2016, Public Health Wales published a series of three studies on Adverse Childhood Experiences (ACEs) in Wales.
 The studies focused on;

 - ACEs and their impact on health-harming behaviours in the Welsh adult population [PDF 3.2MB Opens in new window]